Graph Neural Networks with convolutional ARMA filters: Experiments

-Secondly, we perform inductive node classification on the protein-protein interaction (PPI) network.
+Secondly, we perform inductive node classification on the protein-protein interaction (PPI) network dataset.
 The dataset consists of 20 graphs used for training, 2 for validation, and 2 for testing.
-Contrarily to the transductive setting, the testing graphs (and the associated node features) are unobserved during training.
-Additionally, each node can be associated to more than one class (multi-label classification).
+Contrarily to the transductive setting, the testing graphs (and the associated node features) are not observed during training.
+Additionally, each node can belong to more than one class (multi-label classification).

 We use a 2-layers GNN with 16 hidden units for the citation networks and 64 units for PPI.
 In the citation networks high dropout rates and L\textsubscript{2}-norm regularization are exploited to prevent overfitting.
-Tab.~\ref{tab:nodecl_res} reports the classification accuracy obtained for GNN with different filters, namely a GNN equipped with the proposed ARMA filters, ChebNets \cite{defferrard2016convolutional}, GCN \cite{kipf2016semi}, and CayleyNets~\cite{levie2017cayleynets} that, like ARMA, implement rational spectral filters.
-As additional baselines, we also include Graph Attention Networks (GAT)~\cite{velickovic2017graph}, GraphSAGE~\cite{hamilton2017inductive}, and Graph Isomorphism Networks (GIN)~\cite{xu2018powerful}.
+Tab.~\ref{tab:nodecl_res} reports the classification accuracy obtained by a GNN equipped with different graph convolutional layers.

 Transductive node classification is a semi-supervised task that demands using a simple model with strong regularization to avoid overfitting on the few labels available.
-This is the key of GCN's success when compared to more complex filters, such as ChebNet.
+This is the key of GCN's success when compared to more complex filters, such as Chebyshev.
 Thanks to its flexible formulation, the proposed ARMA layer can implement the right degree of complexity and performs well on each task.
-On the other hand, since the PPI dataset is larger and more labels are available during training, less regularization is required and the models that are more complex are advantaged.
-This is reflected by the better performance achieved by ChebNets and CayleyNets, compared to GCNs.
-On PPI, ARMA significantly outperforms every other model, due to its powerful modelling capability that allows to learn filters with filter responses of different shapes.
+On the other hand, since the PPI dataset is larger and more labels are available during training, less regularization is required and the more complex models are advantaged.
+This is reflected by the better performance achieved by Chebyshev filters and CayleyNets, compared to GCN.
+On PPI, ARMA significantly outperforms every other model, due to its powerful modeling capability that allows learning filter responses with different shapes.
+Since each layer in GAT, GraphSAGE, and GIN combines the features of a node only with those from its 1\textsuperscript{st} order neighborhood, similarly to a GCN, these architectures need to stack more layers to reach higher-order neighborhoods and suffer from the same oversmoothing issue.

+We notice that the optimal depth $T$ of the ARMA layer reported in Tab.~\ref{tab:hyper_nc} is low in every dataset.
+We argue that a reason is the small average shortest path in the graphs (see Tab.~\ref{tab:nc_dataset}).
+Indeed, most nodes in the graphs can be reached with only a few propagation steps, which is not surprising since many real networks are small-world~\cite{watts1998collective}.